beAWARE-project/ontology/README.md

 # beAWARE Ontology
-This repository contains the first iteration of the beAWARE ontology.
+This repository contains the first iteration of the ontology for the [beAWARE H2020 project](http://beaware-project.eu/).
 All diagrammatic representations are based on the [Grafoo](www.essepuntato.it/graffoo/) graphical notation.

 ## Ontology Scope